 Going by the ‘star boards’ and ‘thank you’ messages on bug bounty pages, we can gather that these have been successful and the organizations have managed to find a good number of vulnerabilities, that too, in a very inexpensive manner.
-It would make everyone believe that a bug bounty program is the way to go for finding security vulnerabilities in their applications.
+It would make everyone believe that a bug bounty program is a way to go for finding security vulnerabilities in their applications.
 But is there more to it?

 Not all hackers will be ‘ethical’ hackers and they may exploit the vulnerabilities they identify for malicious gains rather than reporting those to you.
 This could lead to serious consequences including business loss, reputation loss and legal proceedings.
 This could be particularly severe for smaller-mid size organization who do not have enough backup, infrastructure and tools, leaving them in a completely irrecoverable state impacting their business operations.

-So, there is no substitute to a formal and periodic security testing cycle when it comes to ensuring security of your applications.
-Security testing, when done by the right professionals with right tools and techniques, can ensure most security vulnerabilities are caught upfront providing organizations an opportunity to fix those before the application is rolled out to end users.
+So, there is no substitute for a formal and periodic security testing cycle when it comes to ensuring the security of your applications.
+Security testing, when done by the right professionals with right tools and techniques, can ensure most security vulnerabilities are caught upfront providing organizations an opportunity to fix those before the application is rolled out to end-users.
 The security testing should be carried out before the initial launch of the application and repeated, at a minimum, before all major releases.

 TestingXperts has helped its clients design comprehensive security programs including carrying out structured security testing of the applications.
 We ensure conformance to latest industry standards like OWASP, OSSTMM, and other domain specific regulations like PCI-DSS, HIPAA etc. with our team of Certified Ethical Hackers.
 Talk to us today for all your security testing needs.